Konsolkongen/Arduino-SNES-controller-on-GameCube/README.md

 # Required components
 * Controller to sacrifice
 * A compatible Arduino board @16MHz, I use an Arduino Pro Mini (must be powered by 3.3V!)
-* GameCube controller extension cord
+* GameCube controller extension cord (wire colors might be different from mine, check continuity yourself)
 * 10k resistor to pull up the data line

 To my knowledge no 3.3V 16Mhz Arduino board exist, but the ATmega328p on a 5V 16Mhz Arduino Pro Mini can run at 3.3V.
 Though it is not advised to do so, I personally haven't had any issues, but please keep this in mind.
 Additional information can be found in the microcontroller datasheet: